 - Allergies that get worse around your period

-Pelvic or belly pain might start before your period and last for several days.
-It can feel sharp and stabbing, and it usually won’t go away with medication.
+Pelvic or belly pain.
+It might start before your period and last several days.
+It can feel sharp and stabbing, and medication usually won’t help.

-Some women say it feels like their insides are being pulled down, and they have a gnawing or throbbing feeling that can be severe.
+Some women say it feels like their insides are being pulled down.
+They have a gnawing or throbbing feeling that can be severe.

 Backache.
-Your uterus and ovaries are near your back, and belly pain that makes you hunch over can hurt your back, too.
+Your uterus and ovaries are near your back.
+Belly pain that makes you hunch over can hurt your back, too.

 Leg pain.
 Endometriosis can affect nerves that connect to your groin, hips, and legs.
-This can make it hard to walk, and you may have to rest often or even limp.
+This can make it hard to walk.
+You may limp or have to rest often.

 Endometriosis and Infertility

 Endometriosis can make it hard to get pregnant.
-It may happen if the tissue growing outside the uterus causes scarring, which can affect your fallopian tubes and keep an egg and sperm from meeting.
-It can also stop a fertilized egg from implanting in the lining of the uterus.
+This may happen if the tissue growing outside your uterus causes scarring, which can affect your fallopian tubes and keep an egg and sperm from meeting.
+It can also stop a fertilized egg from implanting in the lining of your uterus.